DayuanTan/CMSC684wsn/README.md

 make iris install,1 mib520,/dev/ttyUSB0
 ```

-> "1" is the id I assigned to the mote. "mib250" is the programming broad (MIB250CB) I used to house iris mote XM2110 CB.
+> "1" is the id I assigned to the mote. "mib250" is the programming board (MIB250CB) I used to house iris mote XM2110 CB.

 *Reference: I did this part following this guide: http://tinyos.stanford.edu/tinyos-wiki/index.php/Mote-mote_radio_communication.*